elgentos/LargeConfigProducts/README.md

     bin/magento queue:consumers:start elgentos_magento_lcp_product_prewarm

-To test dynamic updating of the cache edit a configurable product (parent or child)
+To test dynamic updating of the cache edit and save a configurable product (parent or child)

 You will see the prewarm process updating the cache